MichaelCurrin/learn-to-code/Scripting languages/JavaScript/README.md

 ## Resources

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) on Wikipedia.
-    > JavaScript (/ˈdʒɑːvəˌskrɪpt/),[9] often abbreviated as JS, is a high-level, just-in-time compiled, multi-paradigm programming language that conforms to the ECMAScript specification.
+    > JavaScript, often abbreviated as JS, is a high-level, just-in-time compiled, multi-paradigm programming language that conforms to the ECMAScript specification.
 - [NodeJS](https://en.wikipedia.org/wiki/Node.js) on Wikipedia.
     > Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
 - [NodeJS official site](https://nodejs.org)